tommairs/kumo_config/README.md

 # Support
 None whatsoever.
 This is a private repo with no guarantee or support.

-KumoMTA operational questions shoudl be directed to the [KumoMTA discord](https://discord.gg/grQBdm9h)
+KumoMTA operational questions should be directed to the [KumoMTA discord](https://discord.gg/grQBdm9h)